jsh9/chrome-tab-merger-splitter/README.md

 ## 1. Installation

-(To be published to the Chrome Web Store...)
+Please go the Chrome Web Store to install it: https://chrome.google.com/webstore/detail/tab-merger-splitter/fckkfigeieganclanlhcmmiakfcafmbe

 ## 2. How to use